rayidghani/ews/README.md

 3. temporal setup

 #### Cohort
-1. All patients in the data who have had an encounter in the past 12 months and have not had any eGFRS or any abnormal eGFRs ever.
+1. All patients in the data who have had an encounter in the past 12 months and have not had any previous diagnosis of X.
-2. Exclude patients who had an eGFR in the past 3 months (we don't want them to come back for an eGFR)
-3. :warning: Expand to other indicators of prior CKD diagnosis such as prescriptions, diagnosis codes, etc.
+3. :warning: Expand to other indicators of prior diagnosis of X such as prescriptions, diagnosis codes, etc.

 #### Outcome to predict / Label - what and how far out?
-1. OUD in the next 12 months.
+1. Diagnosis X in the next 12 months.

 #### Temporal Decisions
 1. how often do we predict? every day, week, month or before an appointment